 Drafting Note: Because states may have different statutory requirements for short-term, limited duration insurance coverage, states should carefully review the disclosure statement requirements in this section for such coverage to ensure it accurately reflects a state’s specific requirements.
 States also should be aware that proposed federal regulations for short-term, limited duration insurance coverage and hospital indemnity or other fixed indemnity coverage include specific disclosure statement requirements for these coverages and recognize that the disclosure statement requirements in this section may need to contain additional information as required by applicable state law, rules, or guidance.
 A state also may need to require disclosure language to reflect any additional requirements a state may have, such as requirements regarding minimum essential coverage or special enrollment periods for expiration or loss of eligibility for this coverage.

-(c) The disclosure statement shall be in Sans Serif font, in a font size at least equal to the size type used for headings or captions of sections of the document.
+(c) The disclosure statement shall be in a sans-serif font, in a font size at least equal to the size type used for headings or captions of sections of the document.

-(d) In the application, the disclosure statement shall be placed in close proximity to the applicant’s signature block on the application.
+(d) In the application, the disclosure statement shall be placed in close proximity to the applicant’s signature block.

-(e) In the policy and certificate, the disclosure statement shall be placed on the first page of the policy or certificate.
+(e) In the policy and certificate, the disclosure statement shall be placed on the first page.

 (f) In this section, the term “prominent” means one or more methods are used to draw attention to the language, including using a larger font size, leading, underlining, bolding, or italics.